Invasion of Isle de France: Planning

-The invasion of Isle de France, although prompted by the defeat at Grand Port, had been the ultimate intention of Rowley's squadron since its creation in 1809 and had been planned carefully both on a strategic level by Bertie at Cape Town and Lord Minto at Madras and on a tactical level by Rowley and his British Army counterpart Lieutenant-Colonel Henry Keating on Rodriguez.
-The transport ships and soldiers would come from the Indian garrisons at Madras, Bombay, and Calcutta, to be led by General John Abercromby (although they were also accompanied by Rear-Admiral William O'Bryen Drury, whom Bertie ordered to return to Madras before the invasion) while the naval forces to protect and support the invasion force were to be provided by Bertie from the Cape of Good Hope.
+The invasion of Isle de France, although prompted by the defeat at Grand Port, had been the ultimate intention of Rowley's squadron since its creation in 1809 and had been planned carefully both on a strategic level by Bertie at Cape Town and Lord Minto at Madras and on a tactical level by Rowley and his British Army counterpart Lieutenant-Colonel Henry Sheehy Keating on Rodriguez.
+The soldiers of the invasion force were to consist of British and Indian troops, and led by General John Abercromby (although they were also accompanied by Rear-Admiral William O'Bryen Drury, whom Bertie ordered to return to Madras before the invasion) while the naval forces to protect and support the invasion force were to be provided by Bertie from the Cape of Good Hope.
 These forces were to gather at Rodriguez in preparation for the invasion.
 The landings themselves were planned by Rowley and Keating, who relied on Willoughby's intimate knowledge of the coastline of Isle de France and a series of careful surveys of the reefs that surrounded the island to select a landing site.

 The chosen point was at Grand Baie, on the northwestern coastline approximately 12 mi north of the island's capital Port Napoleon.
-The intention was to prepare an elite force of 1,555 men formed from the Grenadier and light companies of the regiments attached to the invasion.
+The intention was to prepare an elite force of 1,555 men formed from the grenadier and light companies of the regiments attached to the invasion.
 This vanguard would storm ashore and advance rapidly towards the capital closely supported by a naval brigade and Royal Marines units, followed by the main body of the army of 5,293 soldiers.
 The entire force would have logistical assistance and artillery support from Royal Navy ships that would shadow the advance along the coast.
-The army's orders were to seize Port Napoleon and capture Governor Charles Decaen, action which, it was hoped, would be sufficient to force the surrender of the entire island.
+The army's orders were to seize Port Napoleon and capture Governor Charles Mathieu Isidore Decaen, action which, it was hoped, would be sufficient to force the surrender of the entire island.
 Subsequent landings would be made to the west of the capital if French resistance was stronger than expected.